GSA-TTS/datagov-brokerpak-eks/docs/eks-solr-setup.md

 ## Modifying an existing cluster

 This takes deep understanding of the EKS HCL and is not for the faint of heart.
 Best advice is to consult the SME(s) on the topic.

+## Swapping out the EKS Backend tied to the SolrCloud Broker

+When following the steps below, be very mindful of which terraform state is being accessed and what actions are being taken on those states.
+It is very easy to forget to change a single variable and causing unintended consequences to live Solr services.

+1. Follow the [Grabbing the kubeconfig from an existing cluster](#grabbing-the-kubeconfig-from-an-existing-cluster) section above.
+2. Follow the [Transfer Provision Outputs to Bind Inputs](#transfer-provision-outputs-to-bind-inputs) section above.
+3. Follow the [Bind EKS Cluster](#bind-eks-cluster) section above.
+Note: There should be no changes to the terraform state.
+This should just be to verify that you are accessing the correct cluster.
+4. Follow the [Create EKS User-Provided-Service](#create-eks-user-provided-service) section to create the User-Provided service that the SolrCloud Broker needs to provision/bind new SolrCloud instances or change bindings for existing SolrCloud instances.
+5. Follow the [Pass EKS Credentials to SolrCloud Broker](#pass-eks-credentials-to-solrcloud-broker) section to update the SolrCloud Broker.
+6. 🎉The EKS Backend has been changed for the SolrCloud Broker

+### Setup HCL for EKS Binding